Table of contents

 Physical location: Here you will want to list what physical locations you plan to operate.
-If you are a multi-location business, you will need to develop a reopening plan specifically for each of your locations based on business capacity, as different Australian states have different rules when it comes to lifting lockdown restrictions.
+If you are a multi location business, you will need to develop a reopening plan specifically for each of your locations, as different locales have different rules when it comes to lifting shelter-in-place restrictions.

 Some questions about your physical locations you can ask yourself to guide this process:

-- Do I need to make any changes to the physical location, business capacity, or the way my location is set up to ensure I reopen my small business safely?
+- Do I need to make any changes to the physical location or the way my location is set up to ensure the safety of my customers and employees?

 - Are there any improvements I want to make to my physical location to adapt to a new procedure or business model?